neurobin/lcrypt/README.md

 #Test suit:
-The test directory contains a simple Bash script named **check.sh**.
-When run, it creates two local dummy sites and <span class="warning">exposes them on Internet (publicly, be ware)</span> using ngrok, then creates account key, dom.key, CSR for these two sites and gets the cert (one cert).
+The test directory contains a simple Bash script named **check.sh**.It creates two local dummy sites and <span class="warning">exposes them on Internet publicly (be careful)</span> using ngrok, then creates account key, dom.key, CSR for these two sites and gets the certificate (one cert).
 The location of these two sites are */home/user/letsacme-host1* and */home/user/letsacme-host2*.
 The certificates are retrieved twice: first, by using Document Root and second, by using Acme Dir.

 Part of this script requires root privilege.